Ukrainian Foreign Minister says current Russian troop numbers insufficient for full invasion - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Radina Gigova, Mayumi Maruyama, Matthew Chance and Clarissa Ward contributed to this report.
+CNN’s Radina Gigova, Mayumi Maruyama, Matthew Chance, Clarissa Ward, Kylie Atwood and Jennifer Hansler contributed to this report.

 Comments